 There are several stories about how the salad came to be.
 One version is that one evening a very hungry Mr. Cobb gathered leftovers that he found in the restaurant’s kitchen.
 Once put together, he topped it with a vinaigrette, and so the Cobb salad was born.
 Another version says that Mr. Cobb put the salad together for a friend (Sid Grauman, founder of Grauman’s Chinese Theater).
 His friend had dental work so everything had to be chopped fine.

 The Connection to I Love Lucy 🙂

 One I Love Lucy episode famously featured The Brown Derby Restaurant.
 In this episode, Lucille Ball has a hilarious run-in with William Holden.
 Mr. Holden orders a Cobb salad at the Brown Derby by the way. 🙂 This episode is called “LA at Last” or “Hollywood at Last.”
-Please watch Lucy’s ridiculous antics on Prime Video if you have it!
-It is Season 3, Episode 19.
+Please watch Lucy’s ridiculous antics on CBS All Access if you have it!
+It is Season 4, Episode 17.
 It is a hoot!!

 Treat yourself to this salad when you want to indulge.
 It definitely is not for those who are on a diet or watching their weight!
 But it is definitely delicious.

 I hope you’ll take the time to make this dish, and enjoy a bit of I Love Lucy whilst dining on the Cobb salad.
 Enjoy!

 Here Are Some Other Dishes You May Enjoy!